Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Multi--soliton KP solutions

-where $\theta$ is the Riemann theta function and $U^{(k)}$, $k\in [3]$ are vectors of the $b$--periods of the following normalized meromorphic differentials, holomorphic on $\Gamma\backslash \{ P_0\}$ and with principal parts $\hat \omega^{(k)} = d (\lambda^k ) +\dots$, $k\in [3]$, at $P_0$ (see \cite{Kr1,DN}).
+where $\theta$ is the Riemann theta function and $U^{(k)}$, $k\in [3]$ are vectors of the $b$--periods of the following normalized meromorphic differentials, holomorphic on $\Gamma\backslash \{ P_0\}$ and with principal parts $\hat \omega^{(k)} = d (\zeta^k ) +\dots$, $k\in [3]$, at $P_0$ (see \cite{Kr1,DN}).

-The necessary and sufficient conditions for the smoothness and realness of the solution (\ref{eq:fingap}) have been proven by Dubrovin and Natanzon (see \cite{DN} and references therein): the Riemann surface must be real and an $\mathtt M$--curve, that is it must possess an antiholomorphic involution\footnote{Here $\bar{.}$ denotes complex conjugation.}
+The necessary and sufficient conditions for the smoothness and realness of the solution (\ref{eq:fingap}) associated with smooth curve $\Gamma$ of genus $g$ have been proven by Dubrovin and Natanzon (see \cite{DN} and references therein): $\Gamma$ must be an $\mathtt M$--curve, that is it possesses an antiholomorphic involution\footnote{Here $\bar{\cdot}$ denotes complex conjugation.}